H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #theorem(
   name: "ABA safety",
-)[Assume that the 64-bit distributed counter never overflows, Slot-queue is ABA-safe.] <aba-safe-slotqueue-theorem>
+)[Assume that the 64-bit distributed counter never overflows, Slotqueue is ABA-safe.] <aba-safe-slotqueue-theorem>

 #proof[
   This follows from @slotqueue-aba-safe-enqueue-theorem and @slotqueue-aba-safe-dequeue-theorem.